Devking/BNFParser/README.md

 #### assignedparser.rb

 This uses a BNF-inspired approach to parse and evaluate mathematical expressions with proper order of operations.
-However, this is the original version assigned from my course, with peculiar objectives that needed to be fulfilled.
+However, this is the original version assigned from my course, with peculiar objectives that needed to be fulfilled. *This version does not work for division or exponentiation.*

+Below are sample cases of input and output for this script.
+Input is taken from standard in, and output is sent to standard out.

+*Here's where some of the oddities are:* No output will be generated until the input has ended (signaled by EOF).
+If any of the input format is incorrect, the output will simply generate the "ERR" message.
+"QUIT" with a newline must be placed after all expressions for the input to be formatted correctly.

+These oddities and limitations are corrected in the **fullparser.rb** script.

 ##### Sample Input/Output